Head's up, there might be affiliate links ahead!

 The reality is that this type of food has addictive qualities because for a short time it will boost serotonin levels (thereby providing a temporary sense of comfort), but just like that warm, relaxing sensation that comes with a glass of wine, the moment will soon pass and all you’re left with is a bunch of calories consumed and a mushy middle.

-7 Strategies for Combating Comfort Eating
+7 Strategies for Combating Emotional Eating

 - The best way to combat comfort eating is to cut out addictive foods as much as possible (ie baked goods).
 If you can’t let them go, experiment with low carb, sugar-free baking.
 It’s not a perfect solution, but it’s a great start.
 At least you control what goes into your mouth this way.
 Then slowly ease off on even the low carb treats.